top of page

 Why We Exist

-While progress has been made in reducing maternal mortality, the rates remain alarmingly high, and many women continue to experience maternal morbidity, which impacts their overall health and wellbeing.
-Furthermore, Black and minority women face disproportionately higher rates of adverse maternal outcomes, often due to a lack of knowledge, inadequate access to care, cultural, regional, and socio-economic factors.
+While progress has been made in reducing the global maternal health crisis, the morbidity and mortality rates remain alarmingly high, impacting their overall health and wellbeing.
+Furthermore, women in underserved communities, as well as Black and minority women face disproportionately higher rates of adverse maternal outcomes often due to gaps in health literacy, inadequate access to care, cultural, regional, and socio-economic factors.

 Everyday in 2023, over 700 women died from preventable causes related to pregnancy and childbirth.